overextended/ox_inventory/index.md

 ESX 1.1 (running essentials) has _never_ been compatible, and if you were planning on running it then I don't recommend you bother trying to use this inventory (or running a server, for that matter).
 As of version 1.5.0 you are required to use **ESX Legacy** to use this resource.

 You can either download and modify the [official release](https://github.com/esx-framework/es_extended), or download [my version](https://github.com/thelindat/es_extended) for optimal support.

 For a guide on modifying your framework, go to [this page](framework).

+* You must be using the latest [MySQL-Async](https://github.com/brouznouf/fivem-mysql-async/releases/tag/3.3.2) when using ESX Legacy, unless converting it to use ghmattimysql

+* Ensure you are not running any conflicting resources
+  - **essentialmode**
+  - default_spawnpoint
+  - basic-gamemode
+  - fivem-map-skater
+  - fivem-map-hipster

 <h2 align='center'> Server Config </h2>